ungleich/cdist/docs/src/man1/cdist-dump.rst

 ::

-    cdist-dump [options] [host...]
+    cdist dump [options] [host...]

 DESCRIPTION
 -----------
-cdist-dump is a helper script that dumps data from local cdist cache for specified hosts.
+cdist dump is a helper script that dumps data from local cdist cache for specified hosts.
 If host is not specified then all data from cache directory is dumped.
 Default cache directory is '~/.cdist/cache'.

-cdist-dump can be used for debugging existing types, host configuration and new types.
+cdist dump can be used for debugging existing types, host configuration and new types.